Course Catalog 2024-2025

 ARH 352rp Seminar: Topics in Art History- Uncollecting: Repatriations, Reparations and the Ethics of Return (4 Credits)

 This course studies the ethics of return, focusing on collections of belongings made under colonial conditions.
 Across the 2000s, hundreds of artifacts, artworks, ancestral creations and animal (including human) bodies have been repatriated.
 But what does it mean to “return” belongings taken—indeed, often stolen—in the colonial past?
 What, really, can repatriation accomplish?
 Is reparation a better option, and what might it entail?
 Drawing examples from a wide range of geographies, and highlighting recent—especially decolonial—scholarship, the course debates these issues.
 Open to students in any discipline.
 Pre-req: one class in the visual arts, archaeology, anthropology, museum studies or equivalent.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {A}{H}

 Fall, Spring, Variable